|Clonezilla Live - A small bootable GNU/Linux distribution for imaging and cloning|

 - For CD/DVD:

 Download an ISO file for CD/DVD.
 Then you can burn the iso file to a CD/DVD with any burnning program, such K3b on GNU/Linux or InfraRecorder on MS Windows, and remeber to choose "Burn Image" to burn the ISO file on the CD.
 The CD can then be used to boot the machine you want to image or clone.
+The step-by-step doc about using InfraRecorder to create Clonezilla live CD could be found here.

 - For USB flash drive or USB hard drive: